Close menu

 They admitted that there were no separate entrances or exits for vehicles and pedestrians in place, or segregated walkways in the shed or out of the doors.

-It was agreed that walkways (and therefore segregation) would have been a reasonable practical measure and it had failed to ensure the health and safety of employees working in the shed.
+It was agreed that walkways (and therefore pedestrian segregation) would have been a reasonable practical measure and the company failed to ensure the health and safety of employees working in the shed.

 Segregation of people and vehicles would have provided a prevention.